On the ellipticity of the higher rank numerical range: Matrices with elliptical higher rank numerical range

-The {\it quadratic matrices} are those with minimal polynomial of degree two, which are unitarily similar to matrices of type \eqref{bloco}, where $C$ can be chosen to be positive semidefinite, $D = O$ and $\alpha\neq \beta$.
-Corollary \ref{HRquadr} stated below includes this specific case, for which it is well known \cite{Li2011, TsoWu1999} that $W(A)$ is the elliptical disc $E(\alpha, \beta; \|C\|)$.
-According to the next result, the last theorem characterizes the higher rank numerical range of quadratic matrices.
+{\it Quadratic matrices} are those with minimal polynomial of degree two, which are unitarily similar to matrices of type \eqref{bloco}, where $C$ can be chosen to be positive semidefinite and $D = O$.
+Their higher rank numerical ranges are known \cite{Li2011, TsoWu1999} and these results follow from Theorem \ref{Tindeptheta}, Corollary \ref{teor DC escalar} or Corollary \ref{corol D=kC*}, being the numerical range equal to $E(\alpha, \beta; \|C\|).$